Abdulhadu/AutoDoc/README.md

 - Uses Google Gemini AI models for high-quality documentation generation
 - **No third-party PDF libraries required** - uses system tools for PDF conversion
 - Generates non-technical documentation along with technical documentation
+- Generates tests for the code using the `pytest` and `unittest` frameworks

 ## Installation